 2) Bible footnotes and commentaries telling otherwise rob Bible readers of critical signs that are golden to those who wish to safely plan their tribulation security in time for the coming skincode.

 Otherwise, if not for geographical similarities, what would be God's purpose in connecting the end-time king of the north to the ancient Seleucids?
 I suppose it's possible for the anti-Christ to be of the same bloodline or ethnicity as those of the ancient empire, but tracking this down is not something the average person can do.
-But if God is trying to convey geographical similarities, it's an easy clue for anyone as per where to look for the rise of the anti-Christ.
+If God is trying to convey geographical common ground, it's an easy clue for anyone as per where to look for the rise of the anti-Christ.

-The Seleucid kings occupied northern Israel at a time when Egypt occupied the southern half of Israel, for which reason Egypt is represented in the prophecy as the "king of the south."
-When the end times are suddenly and without notice in view -- as of verse 21 -- we can presume with confidence that the king of the south is still Egypt.
+Seleucid kings occupied northern Israel at a time when Egypt occupied the southern half of Israel, for which reason Egypt is represented in the prophecy as the "king of the south."
+When the end times are suddenly and without textual notice in view -- as of verse 21 -- we can assume with confidence that the king of the south is still Egypt.
 To inform end-timers (the entire world that cares to listen) of these details seems to be the integral reason for the prophecy's inclusion of an ancient situation.
+There is going to be, once again, a conflict between Egypt and a rising powder keg to Israel's north.
+It almost came to fruition under Obama.
+He may have paved the way for it.
+The ISIS set-back may yet become another powder keg.

-Therefore, as the anti-Christ has been revealed in Daniel 11:23 as a supporter of a militarily-defeated kingdom that will become his kingdom, I concluded that it will be a defeated Iraqi.
+As the anti-Christ has been revealed in Daniel 11:23 as a supporter of a militarily-defeated kingdom that will become his kingdom, I concluded that the defeated kingdom will be Iraq.
 This concept, in 1980, was not part of any prophetic book I had known.
-You can imagine my deep interest when the Persian-Gulf War of 1991 came and went...but much more interest after Iraq had its back broken in the invasion of Bush Jr.
+You can imagine my deep interest when the Persian-Gulf War of 1991 came and went...but much more interest after Iraq had its back broken in the invasion of Bush Jr. But Gog never jumped into the fray.
+As of 2019, there's no one in the Middle-East who looks like a candidate for the anti-Christ in my eyes, even though the area is stacked with anti-Israelis.
+God may have given the Ezekiel prophecy with a main reason being our not looking to a Sunni, nor even a Muslim.
+Look instead to a Russian-Iranian alliance?

 The book of Nahum concerns the end times; 1:5-8 tips us off with clear mountain-melting (= Armageddon) terminology.
 The anti-Christ is evident in verse 11 because verse 12 speaks on his destruction while leading into Israel's eternal restoration i.e. the Millennium.
 In verse 11, the anti-Christ, described as "one who devises evil against YHWH," is said to "come forth from" what appears certainly to be Nineveh.
 What can we make of this phrase, "come forth from," except that, early in his mission, the anti-Christ will have headquarters at Nineveh?